lewismj/cassandra_ec2/README.md

 # Cassandra EC2
 This repository provides some simple Python scripts for creating an Apache Cassandra cluster using EC2 instances.
 Useful if you want to spin up a development cluster using script, without relying on DCOS or similar.
+Intended for spinning up development clusters only.
+Even for development purposes, do specify the authorised addresses flag.
+Or, manually reconfigure the security group inbound rules once cluster is up and running.

 I’ve taken some things from the [SparkEC2][1] project.

 *Under development, currently just the ‘create’ action is supported.*

-### Todo
+## Todo

-- [] implement the destroy command.
+- 1. Implement the destroy command.
-- [] make the options a configuration file.
+- 2. Make the options a configuration file.
-- [] more customisation of the `cassandra.yaml` file is required (e.g. changing the Snitch setting etc…).
+- 3. Allow more configuration, easily setup multi-region clusters.

-### Name
+## Name
 **`cassandra_ec2.py [options] `**

-### Description
+## Description
 Briefly, this script will:

 - create a security group.